 Not all pupils with a medical condition will require an IHP.
 It will be agreed with a healthcare professional and the parents when an IHP would be inappropriate or disproportionate.
 This will be based on evidence.
-If there is not a consensus, the Headteacher will make the final decision.
+If there is not a consensus, the Headteacher/Head of School will make the final decision.